Staging Vacation Rentals: 8 Ways to Boost Listing Photos

 Welcoming Photos: Tips for Staging Vacation Rentals

 The first step is deciding whether the vacation rental needs an update.
 Items to check include: throw pillows, comforters, couches, chairs, lamps, curtains, art and others that may seem outdated compared to the rest of the home.

 Make a list of these items and shop around.
-One option property managers can use to quickly update a vacation rental is the Design Made Easy app.
-Once downloaded, the team will create a look and help update furnishings at a fraction of the cost of hiring an independent designer.
 Once all the new inventory comes in, replace and move onto cleaning.

 Restock, Declutter, Rearrange

 Restock the vacation rental with fresh white linens and towels, toiletries, and toss any used shampoos, conditioners and soaps.
 In the kitchen, replace the hand towels, oven mitts/pot holders, paper towels, napkins and any other items guests may need.
 Guests want to feel like this is their home away from home, so everything should be unopened and new.

 Once everything is stocked, put away clutter.
 This may include straightening a DVD or board game collection, rearranging knickknacks and art, and placing toys in closets.
 Keep everything neat.

 Next, move onto rearranging the furniture to provide a more open layout.
 Create small gathering places where friends and family can spend time together and nooks where someone can enjoy a good book.
 Angel things to look their best and open up the space if needed.

 Bring in a professional cleaning crew and ensure the vacation rental is spotless.
 The cleaners should do a thorough cleaning, including vacuuming, sweeping, mopping, cleaning the patio and pool, all glass and bathrooms.

 Set the Tables: Kitchen/Dining/Patio)